jkingportfolio/CI_PP1_TheCocktailBar/README.md

 There is an embedded video which is used to bring more life to the page

-- Covered in user stories: 1
+- Covered in user story: 1

 <p align="center">
 <a href="http://www.youtube.com/watch?feature=player_embedded&v=qH4Cge_ED-4